 What lessons can you take away from this breakup?
 Did you jump too fast into the relationship out of fear of going through the pandemic alone?
 Would you rather find someone else with whom you’re more compatible? ”Learn from the breakup by taking an objective look at the situation and being honest with yourself,” says Wood.
 “Use the breakup as an opportunity to examine your needs and understand your motivations.”
-She suggests doing so by answering the following questions for yourself:
+She suggests doing so by answering the following four questions for yourself:

 - Were there signs or feelings you saw but ignored?